-The COVID-19 pandemic has redefined the nonprofit fundraising landscape.
+The shift to virtual communications and events has redefined the nonprofit fundraising landscape.
 Classic events such as marathons and social gatherings have been replaced with virtual alternatives.
-Over this past year, virtual events have soared in popularity, and they're expected to become a mainstay of nonprofit fundraising even as we transition to post-pandemic life.
+In recent years, virtual events have soared in popularity, and they're expected to become a mainstay of nonprofit fundraising for the foreseeable future.

 In addition to virtual events, hybrid events have a unique appeal for nonprofit supporters.
 Hybrid events come with the convenience of attending online that supporters have become accustomed to, while also offering in-person activities for those eager to get out of their homes.

 At Handbid, we've worked with thousands of organizations to pull off engaging virtual events that inspire support and lead to lasting donor relationships.
 We understand what it takes to create a standout event and how the right tools can take your efforts to the next level.
 Using our firsthand experience, we've put together this guide to walk you through everything you need to know about hybrid and virtual galas.

 Q&As about Hybrid and Virtual Galas

 Advising your team to host a gala, an event known for food and live entertainment, online can seem contradictory.
 However, hybrid and virtual galas can be just as successful as any other virtual fundraising event if your team has done its research and planning.